timchurches/Ggplot2Talk/Ggplot2Talk/index.md

 ---

-## Functions can be used on variables
+## functions can be used on variables

 - true throughout ggplot2